divi255/cloud-fancyindex/README.md

 * make pub - generate, make, upload to GCS

-Note: you need to rebuild index (at least partial one) everytime you upload new file to bucket.
+Note: you need to rebuild index (at least partial one) every time you upload new file to bucket.
 Sad, but true.

 Nuts and bolts